Battle of Britain Day: RAF forces

-Preliminary engagements
+Prelude

 The Luftwaffe began its eighth consecutive night of bombing London on 15 September.
-Soon after midnight, 13 unidentified Dornier Do 17 light bombers attacked the capital.
+Soon after midnight, 13 Dornier Do 17 light bombers attacked the capital.
 At 00:15 two Junkers Ju 88s followed from Kampfgeschwader 51 (KG 51, or 51st Bomber Wing).
 A further 11 Heinkel He 111s from an unidentified unit bombed the city again at 00:50.
 At 02:00, five He 111s from Kampfgeschwader 4 (KG 4) bombed the city.
-A full strike by the Geschwader had been planned, but bad weather had forced a cancellation after five He 111s had taken off.
+A full strike by KG 4 had been planned, but bad weather had forced a cancellation after five He 111s had taken off.
 Most of the damage was done to residential areas in Fulham, Chelsea and Westminster.
-Around 19 people were killed and 31 injured.
-The heaviest casualties were caused when a bomb fell on a church in Chelsea, killing 14 and injuring 26.
-Small raiding forces bombed Cardiff, Bootle (in Liverpool), Leicester and Ipswich.
-At Bootle, only slight damage was done to rail tracks and facilities at West Alexandra Dock.
+Around 19 people were killed and 31 injured, mostly as a result of a bomb striking a church in Chelsea.
+Additionally, Cardiff, Leicester, Ipswich and Bootle were bombed although by fewer aircraft.
+Only the latter target received much in the way of damage, to rail facilities at West Alexandra Dock.

 At sea, a Heinkel He 115 floatplane attacked and sank the 5548 LT freighter Mailsea River off Montrose with a torpedo.
 Soon after, the freighter Halland was sunk by the same method in the area.
 At 03:30, He 115s flew up the Thames Estuary and dropped magnetic anti-shipping mines.
-Further mines were dropped in the Bristol Channel, Liverpool Bay and Milford Haven and off Hartlepool, Berwick-upon-Tweed and Aberdeen.
-Though in later years, Britain's night-fighter defences would be highly sophisticated, in 1940 RAF night-fighter defences were still in their infancy.
-Most fighters lacked radar and radar was in any case short-range and unreliable.
+More were dropped in the Bristol Channel, Liverpool Bay and Milford Haven and off Hartlepool, Berwick-upon-Tweed and Aberdeen.
+At this stage of the war, Britain's night-fighter defences were relatively crude and available radar equipment was limited and not fitted to most fighters anyway.
 Instead, they flew outside the anti-aircraft guns' fields of fire on likely approach routes using the pilots' vision to locate enemy aircraft.
 Just 28 sorties were flown against the nocturnal raids.